fusionfabric/open-api-standard/Glossary.md

 JSON refers to [JavaScript Object Notation](https://www.json.org/) which is a lightweight syntax that can be used to define business objects.
 It is seen as a more lightweight version of XML.
-JSON (or YAML) can be used to define Finastra Open APIs aligned with the OpenAPI specification.
+JSON (or YAML) can be used to define Open APIs aligned with the OpenAPI specification.

 **Open API** (with space)